Agnes Denes: Ecological

-Another in the Living Pyramid series, located at Sabancı University in Istanbul.
-The pyramid has different plants from the flora of Istanbul placed on its sides depending on the need for shade or sun.
+A further iteration of The Living Pyramid was installed in the garden of the Sakıp Sabancı Museum in Istanbul from 13 September 2022 to 30 October 2023, with plants from the flora of Istanbul placed on its sides according to their need for shade or sun.

 Visual philosophy

 Beginning in 1968, she began an intensive exploration of philosophy through art.
 The result was, according to Jill Hartz of Cornell University, "an amazing body of work, distinguished by its intellectual rigor, aesthetic beauty, conceptual analysis, and environmental concern."